fkie-cad/filesharer/README.md

 Since the file has to be encrypted as a whole, again to don't consume the IV, there may be limits to its size if memory is low.
 This may be changed though in future versions.
-The buffer lenght type for `BCryptEncrypt` is ULONG which leads to a maximum size of max(ULONG) on this end.
+The buffer length type for `BCryptEncrypt` is ULONG which leads to a maximum size of max(ULONG) on this end.
-Bigger files may be transmitted splitted.
+Bigger files may be transmitted split.

 RSA padding will be changed to AOEP in the future, when it's implemented correctly working on Windows.
 AES block cipher mode may be changed too to GCM.